helm/community/helm-maintainers-onboarding-guide.md

 - Triage the issue queue: This is the tactful process of responding to often-frustrated users who file bugs or request features.
 We take turns "owning" this responsibility week to week.
 - Slack champion: Champions in Slack are maintainers who proactively work with users in #helm-users.
 This is quite possibly the most important way we convey Helm's friendly culture.
 - Review PRs: This is the process of reading code from others, offering constructive and friendly guidance when necessary, and ultimately deciding whether it meets the project requirements.
-- Release planning: We are trying to get better at planning ahead, and planning specifics.
-This is the process of assigning a theme to each release, and then assigning issues to that release.
-For example, the 2.6.0 theme is "security, stability, extensibility" and the issues assigned had to fit that theme.
+- Release planning: As described in [HIP 0002](https://github.com/helm/community/blob/main/hips/hip-0002.md), we endeavor to plan ahead and plan specifics.
+This is the process of planning each release, and then assigning issues to that release.

 ## If You See Code of Conduct Violations or Bad Actors…

-- A Code of Conduct violation is a case where someone appears to have transgressed the Kubernetes Code of Conduct.
+- A Code of Conduct violation is a case where someone appears to have transgressed the CNCF Code of Conduct.
 - A Bad Actor is someone who is causing harm to the project (intentionally or unintentionally) through their words or actions.

 If you feel like you are up to it, the best first response to either is an attempt at gentle redirection.
 If you do not feel like you are up for that, contact one or more of the other core maintainers and let them know about the situation.
 Collectively, we must make it an obligation to protect the community, and enforce standards of conduct.

-If a gentle redirection is not sufficient, code of conduct violations need to be reported through the proper Kubernetes channels.
+If a gentle redirection is not sufficient, code of conduct violations need to be reported through the proper CNCF channels.
 The process of reporting these is documented in the code of conduct.
 Unless there are mitigating circumstances, Code of conduct violations reported upstream should be shared with the other Helm maintainers so they are prepared to handle the issue as it pertains to Helm while action is handled elsewhere.

 ## What SemVer Means to Us